joelchrono12/joelchrono12.ml/_posts/2022-01-05-my-phone-scared-me.md

 Anyways, while I was editing some metadata, my phone vibrated, and it finally died, without much thought I just plugged it in and went back to work.

 After I was done, I had to check my phone again to get ready to sleep.
-I like to listed to podcasts while I sleep, so I was about to download some.
+I like to listen to podcasts while I sleep, so I was about to download some.
 I pick up the phone, press the power button, and realize that there is no charging animation, in fact, the LED light (yes, my phone has one of those) is not on either.

 I plug my phone somewhere else, no luck, I got try another charger, no luck, I press the button for 4 seconds or so, nothing happens.